Ar-Ray-code/rclshark/README.md

 ### Known Problems:disappointed:

 - If the rclshark process started using Docker is interrupted, rclshark-smi will freeze.
-In that case, rclshark-smi will exit with a TimeoutError after 5 seconds.
+In that case, rclshark-smi will exit as the Timeout after 5 seconds.
 Keep in mind that the same event can also happen with non-Docker rclshark.
 - We are considering releasing a lightweight version of rclshark-smi that does not involve sending or receiving messages.